 Attracting more innovation and talent is key to Cyprus’ efforts to secure a digital future, which is why the country has introduced financial incentives for innovative SMEs and start-ups launching on the island.
-To entice more international talent from non-EU countries to launch innovative ventures in and from Cyprus, a pilot programme called the Start-Up Visa scheme was set up in 2017, extended until May 2021.
-Currently, the government is preparing another incentive scheme to attract companies which will spur growth across the island’s sector and is trying to make it as easy as possible for people to come and work on the island, for instance by institutionalising the Digital Nomad Visa and EU Blue Card.
+To entice more international talent from non-EU countries to launch innovative ventures in and from Cyprus, a pilot programme called the Start-Up Visa scheme was set up in 2017.
+Currently, the government is trying to make it as easy as possible for people to come and work on the island, for instance by launching the Digital Nomad Visa.

 The move is expected to further boost entrepreneurship with the goal to create new jobs, promote innovation and research, and diversify the country’s business ecosystem.
 Approved applicants will initially get the right to live and work in Cyprus for at least a year, and if successful in launching their start-up and creating jobs, the visas can be extended indefinitely.
 So far, most interest has come from the Middle East, and given Cyprus’ proximity to the area it makes the island an attractive option for innovators from the region to stay close to home while working in a competitive and business-friendly environment with access to EU markets.